Jean-Baptiste-Lasselle/all-i-know-about-golang/website/src/content/go-terraform-tofu/chapter1.md

 I will have to fix that, one way, or another (is it possible to implement a terraform provider without authentication? )

+Response: Yes!
+The authenticationwas made mandatory only in the go client of the REST API, with the signin method, I just commented it and it all worked, the GET Http call to the API successfully fetched the pesto-projects!

+Actually not, the go client is just created: the datasource alone, even with a terraform output, does not fetch the api, it obviously is based only on the terraform state.